 Publication Type: Peer reviewed journal

 Publication Date: N/A

-Insect Odorant Binding Proteins (OBPs) have been identified from several Orders of homometabolous insects belonging to a presumed monophyletic division known as the Endopterygota.
-Recently, LAP, an antennal protein with OBP-like properties, was identified from Lygus lineolaris, a hemipteran insect representing the Hemipteroid Assemblage, a sister division to the Endopterygota.
-In situ hybridization reveals LAP mRNA expression in cell clusters associating with olfactory sensilla; expression is adult specific, although it initiates in developing adult tissue during the transitional period that precedes the adult molt.
-The full length sequence of LAP was related to the OBP-protein family, especially OS-E and OS-F proteins of Drosophila, ABPX proteins of Lepidoptera and OBPRP proteins of Coleoptera.
-Current models of OBP action suggest that OBPs are the first biochemical step in odor reception capable of some level of odor discrimination.
-Assuming that identification of LAP expands the phylogenetic depth of that family and its underlying role in odor detection to encompass all members of the Endopterygota and Hemipteroid Assemblage, which include many species of considerable agricultural and health-related importance.
+Technical Abstract: Insect Odorant Binding Proteins (OBP) have been identified from numerous species repressing several insect orders, including Lepidoptera, Diptera, Coleoptera and Hymenoptera.
+All of these are holometabolous insects belonging to a presumed monophyletic division of insects known as the Endopterygota.
+Recently, an antennal protein with OBP-like properties was identified from Lygus lineolaris, a hemipteran insect representing the Hemipteroid Assemblage, a division sister to the Endopterygota.
+The full length sequence of LAP is presented in this report, and shown to be significantly related to the OBP-related protein family, especially the OS-E and OS-F proteins of Drosophila, the ABPX proteins of Lepidoptera and the OBPRP proteins of the Coleoptera.
+Current models of OBP action under investigation suggest that OBPs are the initial biochemical step in odor recognition capable of some level of odor discrimination.
+Assuming that the OBP-related proteins represent a homologous family, the identification of LAP significantly expands the phylogenetic depth of that family and its underlying roll in odor detection to encompass all members of the Endopterygota and Hemipteroid Assemblage, including many species of considerable agricultural and health-related importance.